cosmicBboy/cosmicBboy.github.io/_posts/2018-12-28-validating-pandas-dataframes.md

 data can then be used to produce a plot of the `count` of complaints in the last quarter vs. `borough`, faceted by `complaint_type_clean`.

+Note that here we normalize the per-borough counts by the respective population, so the normalized count interpretation would be _"number of complaints per 1 million people"_.

 {% highlight python %}
 complaint_by_borough_schema = DataFrameSchema({
     "borough": Column(String),
+    "borough_population": Column(Float, nullable=True),
     "complaint_type_clean": Column(String),
     # make sure count column contains positive integers
     "count": Column(Int, Check(lambda x: x > 0)),
+    "complaints_per_pop": Column(Float)
 })

 TOP_N = 12